mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 that you have appropriate versions installed.
 Some also list "`|`" and offer a choice of packages.

-## Install Ruby dependencies

 To install Alaveteli's Ruby dependencies, you need to install bundler.
 In Debian and Ubuntu, this is provided as a package (installed as part of the package install process above).
 You could also install it as a gem:

-    gem install bundler
+    gem install bundler --no-rdoc --no-ri

 ## Configure Database